Everything You Need to Know About Buying and Selling Probate Property In New York City

 Read below to discover everything you need to know about a probate sale, whether you are the buyer or the seller.

-A probate sale is a court-ordered real estate sale where the titleholder of the subject property has either passed away intestate (i.e., without a will) or if there is a Will, the Will did not bequeath the property.
-As such, an estate attorney is typically held responsible for selling the property to distribute the profits to the remaining family members who are the rightful heirs of the deceased owner.
+A probate sale is a court-ordered real estate sale where the titleholder of the subject property is the deceased person who has either passed away intestate (i.e., without a will) or if there is a Will, the Will did not bequeath the property.
+As such, an estate attorney (probate attorney) is typically held responsible for selling the property to distribute the profits to the remaining family members who are the rightful heirs of the deceased owner.
 A probate court in the county where the property is located will order a property to be put on the market.

 First, a representative or an attorney from the probate property must file a petition with the Surrogate’s Court in the county where the person was residing at the time of their death.
 This representative or attorney will also file the death certificate and a Will (if applicable.)
+The local probate court will then appoint an administrator to manage the estate, including real estate assets.
 After filing the proper petition in Surrogate’s Court, with the proper paperwork, the petitioner/representative is required to send legal notice to all heirs, creditors, and anyone else that may have an interest in the property.
-After this requirement is met, the Surrogate’s Court will conduct its own hearing to allow interested buyers to bid on the subject property.
+After this requirement is met, the Surrogate’s Court will conduct a probate court hearing to allow interested buyers to bid on the subject property for a real estate transaction.

 Selling a Probate Property in New York City

+Probate Property Sale Procedure.
 Once the Court has ordered a probate sale of the subject property, the attorney or representative responsible for the transaction will hire a real estate agent to list and sell the property.
+It is crucial to work with local real estate agents who are experienced in probate sales, as they can help navigate the legal hurdles and increase the chances of a successful purchase.
 Generally speaking, the listing price of most probate property will be well below the market value for the area.
 Additionally, the estate owners typically will not make any repairs to the property and more than likely will be selling the property “as is” in an effort to complete the transaction faster.

 Additionally, sellers of probate property typically require buyers to put at least a 10% down deposit and sometimes more.
-This is more or less a precautionary step by the estate to ensure that the property sells for the highest price.
+This probate sales cash deposit is a precautionary step by the estate to ensure that the property sells for the highest price.

 If the seller accepts the offer and the Court approves it, a date, time, and location will be set by the Court for the sale.
 Once everything is set for the probate auction seller must keep in mind that any individual present during the option can make a higher bid of 5% or more above the original bid.